 Averted in the Honor Harrington series with the Star Kingdom of Manticore.
 Aside from being a constitutional monarchy, which limits the potential damage, Manticoran monarchs and heirs apparent are specifically prohibited from marrying members of the aristocracy.
 Aside from the "keeping in touch with the common folk" goal, it also removes the problems of inbreeding.

 In the case of the Stanley Dynasty, it may be as much cultural as genetic.
 At one point the competent, sane, and decent Emperor William (who is definitely an exception to the run of his ancestors) makes a joke about his and his wife's decision to abdicate at his age 70, so their daughter Edna "won't have to kill us."
-Edna is horrified by the joke, but her father points out that if he'd been more grasping, more determined to hang on to power forever, his child might have turned out different too (Edna is decent), because, as he notes, 'like begets like'.
+Edna is horrified by the joke, but her father points out that if he'd been more grasping and determined to hang on to power forever, decent Edna might have turned out different too, because, as he notes, 'like begets like'.

 The author even points out that if the Monarch is really bonkers, Impeachment is in the Constitution, with Parliament choosing the new Monarch from any person in the Kingdom.

-The Andermani Emperors on the other hand are competent but sometimes strange... from the start: the first emperor thought he was a reincarnation of Friedrich der Grosse (Frederick the Great of Prussia).
+The Andermani Emperors on the other hand are competent but sometimes strange: the first emperor thought he was a reincarnation of Friedrich der Grosse (Frederick the Great of Prussia).
 Another was dethroned when he not only talked to his prize rose bush but also tried to make it chancellor.

-And he was deposed by his own sister, who, while generally considered the best Andermani Emperor ever, had to legally declare herself a man, due to salic law practiced there.
-What it did to her mental state we could only guess...
+And he was deposed by his own sister, who, while generally considered the best Andermani Emperor ever, had to legally declare herself a man, due to their Salic Law succession.
+May not have been the best decision for her own mental state.

-It's hinted the reason why they are so successful is both the Insanity and the Genius of the line together.
+It's hinted the reason why they are so successful is that the insanity and the genius go together.
 After all founding a New Prussian Empire on a Chinese colony world and making it into a regional power does sound pretty nuts.
-The first Emperor was a rich space pirate who saved the world from starvation.
+The first Emperor was a rich space pirate who saved the colony from starvation.